-Walter Kirn is the author of seven books, including the memoir Lost in the Meritocracy: The Undereducation of an Overachiever and the novels Up in the Air and Thumbsucker, which were both made into films.
+Walter Kirn is the author of eight books, including Blood Will Out, a memoir of his friendship with the imposter and convicted murderer Clark Rockefeller (Christian Gerhartsreiter), and two novels that were made into movies Up in the Air (starring George Clooney) and Thumbsucker (starring Keanu Reeves and Vince Vaughn).
 Kirn has reviewed books for New York Magazine, The New York Times Book Review and New York Times Sunday Magazine.
-He is a national correspondent for the BBC.
-Kirn lives in Livingston, Montana.
+He is a national correspondent for the BBC who lives in Livingston, Montana.
+Walter Kirn is our Visiting Kittredge Fellow for Fall 2014.

 Susan Cheever, Bill Kittredge, Victor LaValle, Alice Notley, Elizabeth Robinson, Robert Seidman, Ed Skoog